florianeckerstorfer/ir-exercises/exercise2/README.md

 You need to generate an index first.
 How this can be done is described in the `README.md` file of exercise1.

-There are, again, different retrieval targets in the ANT build file to run the retrieval program with different indexes.
+There are, again, different retrieval targets in the ANT build file to run the retrieval program with different index.

+The index are taken from the `exercise1/output/` directory.

 First of all, there are three different threshold sizes: `small`, `medium` and `large`.